Private Number (1936 film): Plot

 Ellen has her baby alone and lives on a farm now.
-Gracie and Smiley come to visit her, but two men show up and hand her a letter detailing how Richard wants to annul their marriage on grounds of fraud.
-Smiley calls over his attorney Stapp who says they must first verify that Ellen is indeed married to Richard.
-Meanwhile, Richard has no clue the letter exists since it was sent by his family without his knowledge.
-Mr. Winfield shows Richard that Ellen is paying for an apartment and is spending large sums of money in his name as Mrs. Winfield, furthering their suspicion that she is a gold digger.
-The whole scandal is sensationalized in the local newspaper.
-Richard finds Ellen and he signs the annulment papers after realizing that she had in fact been arrested before.
+Gracie and Smiley visit her, but two men deliver a letter saying Richard wants to annul their marriage for fraud.
+Smiley calls over his attorney Stapp, who says they must first verify they are married.
+Meanwhile, Richard has no clue his family sent the letter.
+Mr. Winfield shows Richard that Ellen is renting an apartment and spending much money in his name as Mrs. Winfield, furthering their suspicion that she is a gold digger.
+The scandal is sensationalized in the local newspaper.
+Richard finds Ellen and signs the annulment papers after realizing she had been arrested before.
 Stapp prepares Coakley as their witness.
-Ellen testifies that she is not a gold digger and that she just loves Richard and wants to protect their baby.
-To Ellen and Stapp's shock, Coakley is called by the prosecutor as a witness.
-He lies about what happened the night she was arrested and it is insinuated that he slept with her when she was underage.
-Stapp calls for him to be arrested on the spot.
-Panicked, Coakley and the prosecution team meet and it is revealed that Wroxton paid him to switch sides and to lie for his testimony.
+In court, Ellen testifies that she is not a gold digger and that she just loves Richard and wants to protect their baby.
+To Ellen and Stapp's shock, Coakley is called as a prosecution witness.
+He lies about what happened the night she was arrested, and it is insinuated that he slept with her when she was underage.
+Stapp calls for his arrest on the spot.
+Panicked, Coakley meets the prosecution team, and it is revealed that Wroxton paid him to switch sides and to lie for his testimony.
 Richard punches Wroxton and asks the court to throw out the case.
-He then gives a speech about how much he loves Ellen and that he believed she was innocent the entire time.
+He gives a speech about his love for Ellen and his belief in her innocence the entire time.
 The couple are finally reconciled.